danieltjw/aifutures/README.md

 Many slow AI civilisations eventually learn to place more trust in AI systems.
 AI systems are now making most decisions with humans advising AI systems on how to improve.

 Examples:
 - Independent and Friendly AGI do not incur the cost of corruption, excessive control or conflicts and can focus on higher standards of living
+- AGI makes better decisions and is a lot more productive
+- Friendly AGI may provide basic necessities freely to its population
+    - Friendly AGI values human creativity over productivity
+    - this reduces the cognitive load of individuals
+        - freeing them up to be more creative
+    - Individuals will also have a Luxury budget for Luxury items
+        - AGI can use it to encourage humans to help it achieve its goal
+            - Friendly AGI wants to increase overall human autonomy
+    - Over time as standards of living increases Luxury items may become basic staples

 ---